Padre Pio: Priesthood

-Commencing his seven-year study for the priesthood, Pio travelled to the friary of Saint Francis of Assisi in Umbria.
-At 17, he fell ill, complaining of loss of appetite, insomnia, exhaustion, fainting spells, and migraines.
-He vomited frequently and could digest only milk and cheese.
-Religious devotees point to this time as being that at which inexplicable phenomena began to occur.
-During prayers, for example, Pio appeared to others to be in a stupor, as if he were absent.
-One of Pio's fellow friars later claimed to have seen him in ecstasy, and levitating above the ground.
+Commencing his seven-year study for the priesthood, Padre Pio traveled to the friary of Saint Francis of Assisi in Umbria.
+At 17, he fell ill, experiencing loss of appetite, insomnia, exhaustion, fainting spells, and migraines, vomiting frequently and being able to digest only milk and cheese.
+Religious devotees point to this time as when inexplicable phenomena began to occur.
+During prayers, for example, he appeared to others to be in a stupor, as if he were absent from his body.
+One of his fellow friars later claimed to have seen him in ecstasy as well as levitating above the ground.

-In June 1905, Pio's health worsened to such an extent that his superiors decided to send him to a mountain convent, in the hope that the change of air would do him good.
-This had little impact, however, and doctors advised that he return home.
-Even there his health failed to improve.
-Despite this, he still made his solemn religious profession on 27 January 1907.
+In June 1905, Padre Pio's health worsened to such an extent that his superiors decided to send him to a mountain monastery in the hope that the change of air would do him good.
+This had little impact on his health, however, and doctors advised that he return home.
+Even there his health failed to improve, yet he still made his solemn religious profession on 27 January 1907.

-In August 1910, Pio was ordained a priest by Archbishop Paolo Schinosi at the Cathedral of Benevento.
-Four days later, he offered his first Mass at the parish church of Our Lady of the Angels.
+On 10 August 1910, he was ordained a priest by Archbishop Paolo Schinosi at the Cathedral of Benevento.
+Just four days later, he celebrated his first Mass at the parish church of Santa Maria degli Angeli (Our Lady of the Angels).

-His health being precarious, he was permitted to remain with his family in his hometown of Pietrelcina while still retaining the Capuchin habit.
+Because of his precarious health, Padre Pio was permitted to remain with his family in his hometown of Pietrelcina while still retaining the Capuchin habit.
 He stayed in Pietrelcina until 1916, due to his health and the need to take care of his family when his father and brother briefly emigrated to the United States.
-During these years, Padre Pio frequently wrote mystic letters to his spiritual directors, Father Benedetto and Father Agostino, two friars from the Capuchin monastery of San Marco in Lamis.
+During these years, he frequently wrote letters of extraordinary literary beauty revealing his mystical experiences to his spiritual directors, Fathers Agostino and Benedetto, both friars from the Capuchin monastery of San Marco in Lamis.